Cancellation and Refund Policy

 As a general rule we state a very simple customer cancellation policy for refunds as below:-

 - In all circumstances, if a deposit has been paid, you will lose your deposit payment unless the Partner agrees otherwise

 - All other circumstances would need to be addressed individually, on a case by case basis following the Partners own Terms and Conditions

-- It is the sole discretion of the supplier if they honour a refund or part refund but under no circumstances are they obliged to
+- It is the sole discretion of the Partner if they honour a refund or part refund but under no circumstances are they obliged to